brehays15/imma-teacha/README.md

 **TODO 4 :** In TODO 4 we are going to set our hero in a place.

-    // TODO 4 : Add the city property using Array syntax: person["city"] = "New Orleans";
+    // TODO 4 : Add the city to our hero: person["city"] = "New Orleans";
     console.log("City: " + person.city);